awsdocs/amazon-redshift-developer-guide/doc_source/r_SUM.md

 ## Arguments<a name="r_SUM-arguments"></a>

  *expression *
 The target column or expression that the function operates on\.
+The *expression* is one of the following data types:
++ SMALLINT
++ INTEGER
++ BIGINT
++ NUMERIC
++ DECIMAL
++ REAL
++ DOUBLE PRECISON
++ SUPER

 DISTINCT \| ALL
 With the argument DISTINCT, the function eliminates all duplicate values from the specified expression before calculating the sum\.
 With the argument ALL, the function retains all duplicate values from the expression for calculating the sum\.
 ALL is the default\.

 ## Data types<a name="c_Supported_data_types_sum"></a>

-The argument types supported by the SUM function are SMALLINT, INTEGER, BIGINT, NUMERIC, DECIMAL, REAL, and DOUBLE PRECISION\.
+The argument types supported by the SUM function are SMALLINT, INTEGER, BIGINT, NUMERIC, DECIMAL, REAL, DOUBLE PRECISION, and SUPER\.

 The return types supported by the SUM function are
 + BIGINT for BIGINT, SMALLINT, and INTEGER arguments
 + NUMERIC for NUMERIC arguments
 + DOUBLE PRECISION for floating point arguments
++ Returns the same data type as expression for any other argument type\.

 The default precision for a SUM function result with a NUMERIC or DECIMAL argument is 38\.
 The scale of the result is the same as the scale of the argument\.
 For example, a SUM of a DEC\(5,2\) column returns a DEC\(38,2\) data type\.